-- Dementia or Alzheimer’s
+Dementia or Alzheimer’s Disease

-- Seizures can also occur in relation to some medications, illnesses and infections but these are not considered epilepsy
+Seizures can also occur in relation to some medications, illnesses and infections but these are not considered epilepsy

 It is best to have a GP who can be the central point and coordinator to keep all the health information together.

-- Confusional states may be due to seizure or post-seizure activity but may also be due to dementia, psychiatric illness, medication, high fever (infections), urinary tract infections or dehydration.
+Confused states may be due to seizure or post-seizure activity but may also be due to dementia, psychiatric illness, medication, high fever (infections), urinary tract infections or dehydration.

 Types of seizures

 Episodic blackouts, ‘faints’, ‘funny turns’ and falls are all good reasons to see the doctor as they may be epilepsy.

-Having epilepsy at this age undoubtedly contributes to social isolation, withdrawal, anxiety and depression and living alone may make the unpredictable nature of epilepsy more problematic.
+Having epilepsy at this age undoubtedly can contribute to social isolation, withdrawal, anxiety and depression, and living alone may make the unpredictable nature of epilepsy more problematic.
 It is not surprising that a new diagnosis of epilepsy in older people is potentially life changing and may result in many life changes.